redmictian/tablecheck-2020-general-engineering-assignment/README.md

 Please clone this repository publically and use it for the rest of this exercise.

+### Languages to use

+This task requires an understanding of manipulating an object, converting it to JSON and returning it as part of an API.
+You are welcome to use any language supported by CloudFlare Workers (most languages are, and for everything else, there's WebAssembly if you wish to use that route).
+For instance, Python is supported directly by CloudFlare Workers, and [Go is supported by WASM](https://nicholas.cloud/blog/continuing-hijinks-with-cloudflare-workers/).

+Please see the following page for examples of directly supported languages: https://blog.cloudflare.com/cloudflare-workers-announces-broad-language-support/

 ### Deploy a JSON API
 Create a new Workers project using Wrangler.
 This project will respond to two kinds of requests, one to generate a JSON API (defined below), and second, to serve an HTML page (see "Set up an HTML page").